 At the midpoint of the program, your internship supervisor will complete a Mid-Term Performance Evaluation.
 At the end of the program, your internship supervisor will complete a Final Performance Evaluation.
 In addition, interns and supervisors are requested to evaluate HNIP in a Final Program Evaluation.
 The timely completion of these evaluations is imperative to remain in good standing with the program.
-Neglecting to submit these evaluations, if required, could negatively impact the option to extend an internship or qualify for the HNIP Ambassador Program
+Neglecting to submit these evaluations could negatively impact the option to extend an internship.